 In its current state, an SCCD with several hundreds of objects runs smoothly on all platforms.
-Nevertheless, no extensive optimisation is incorporated in compiling an SCCD (although an optimised Statecharts compiler is used).
+Nevertheless, no extensive optimisation is incorporated in compiling an SCCD.
 It remains to be investigated whether the performance is adequate for an SCCD modelling a complete graphical user interface for graphical modelling involving possibly tens of thousands of objects, over multiple hierarchical levels.
 In the extreme case, thousands of objects might broadcast events to all objects at the same time.
 Ultimately, such broadcast scope might have to be restricted.
 In this sense, we intend to refine our notion of scope, by further refining the crucial role of the object manager.

 The SCCD formalism supports specialisation for Class Diagrams (i.e., inheritance of attributes, methods and associations).
-However, no inheritance of the behaviour implemented as a Statechart is implement as of today, which ideally includes inheritance of a Statechart and inheritance of events.
+However, no specialization of the behaviour modelled in the Statecharts component of a class is implement as of today, which ideally includes specialization of Statecharts transitions and inheritance of events.

-Because SCCD aims for modelling large, complex systems, we intend to add support for exceptions and exception handling to SCCD.
+Because SCCD aims to model large, complex systems, we intend to add support for exceptions and exception handling to SCCD.
 Currently, when an object wants to signal an error, it has to send an error event.
 In the future, exceptions can be modelled as a special kind of event, and exception handling can be modelled as a dedicated SCCD.
-It remains to be investigated what the possibilities are when handling exceptions: can the exception handler (re)set a Statechart's current state, or destroy objects and their Statechart instances, and what are possible repercussions?
+It remains to be investigated what the possibilities are when handling exceptions: can the exception handler (re)set a Statecharts's current state, or destroy objects and their Statecharts instances, and what are possible repercussions?